 Sector-5, Rohini, Delhi, India, 110085

-Our team at RGCIRC has wide experience in performing HLA Matched Related Donor (MRD) and Haploidentical donor (half match) transplants in various disorders.
-We are amongst the few centres in India offering Matched Unrelated Donor (MUD) transplants from national and international registries to our patients.
+Our team at RGCIRC has wide experience in performing HLA Matched Related Donor (MRD), Match Unrelated Donor (MUD) and Haploidentical donor (half match) transplants in various disorders.
+We are amongst the few centers in India offering Matched Unrelated Donor (MUD) transplants from national and international registries to our patients.

 Autologous Transplant involves using a patient’s own Hematopoietic Stem Cells.
 It is usually done for multiple Myeloma, Relapsed Hodgkin and Non Hodgkin Lymphoma and T Lymphoma.
 In this procedure a patient’s stem cells are first collected after achieving at least partial response in disease and then a very high dose of Chemotherapy is given to eradicate existing disease followed by reinfusion of collected stem cells to reestablish blood formation.